ExcaliburZero/weather-display-server/README.md

 * `city` - The id of the city that the weather forcasts will be for.
 See the folowing page for a list of all of Open Weather Map's city ids: http://openweathermap.org/help/city_list.txt
 * `apikey` - The apikey that is registered with your Open Weather Map account.
 * `time-difference` - The difference in time in hours for the desired timezone from UTC time.

+## License
+Weather Display Server is availible under [The MIT License](http://opensource.org/licenses/MIT), see the `LICENSE` file for more information.